ThermalSpan/russWAM/README.md

 cd russWAM
 make
 ```
 This will but an executable in the bin directory of the repository.
-This executable will take in WAM code and evaluate it.
-For example, consider the following WAMcode:
+Note that there is note a "make install" target at the moment so you will have to move the executable.
+Consider the following WAM code, based on figure 2.3 from [1].
+It is saved in "rWAMfiles/fig23.rwam".
 ```
-iblahhhh
+//  Based on Figure 2.3
+label t/0:
+write "Building Term"

+label h/2:  put_structure h/2 3
+            set_variable 2
+            set_variable 5
+label f/1:  put_structure f/1 4
+            set_value 5
+label p/3:  put_structure p/3 1
+            set_value 2
+            set_value 3
+            set_value 4

+write "Done building Term"
+printHeap
+terminate
 ```
-We can then pass this to the executable using.
+We can then pass this to russWAM and we will see:
 ```
-./russWAMex test.wam
+$ ./russWAMex < fig23.rwam
+Input OK
+"Building Term"
+"Done building Term"
+HEAP:
+0	| STR: 1|
+1	| h/2	|
+2	| REF: 2|
+3	| REF: 3|
+4	| STR: 5|
+5	| f/1	|
+6	| REF: 3|
+7	| STR: 8|
+8	| p/3	|
+9	| REF: 2|
+10	| STR: 1|
+11	| STR: 5|

 ```